How to get a business loan

 Capital is essentially wealth in the form of money or assets that you, as the business owner, can bring to the table when you’re seeking a loan or investor.
 This can be in the form of personal savings, credit cards and loans from friends.

 Banks will only lend money when the business owner can prove they have enough capital to bring to the table.
-“Banks do not consider themselves to be a first line of defense,” says Shelton.
+“Banks do not consider themselves to be the first line of defense,” says Shelton.
 Shelton explains that business owners should put up their own capital first, then get money from friends and family before heading to the bank for a loan.

-Where to look for business loans
+Where to find business loans

 You don’t need to finance your business using just your personal savings and credit (although there are plenty of businesses who get started that way).
 Here are some places to explore for your financing: